hcastillomartinez/AuctionHouse/README.md

 How are we synchronizing bank accounts?
 Each time balances are update, do we send their new account object to Agent/AuctionHouse?
 How are we handling errors such as too few args in a money transfer?
 Send an error message back?
 Why does the bank proxy have a run method?
 It isn't a thread in roman's design.
+Add an UNBLOCK_FUNDS message type
+When I create an account, I am assuming that agents and auction houses will send an
+    AgentInfo or AuctionInfo object to bank.
+Is it okay to send THANKS back as the default in my cases?
+Once funds are blocked in an agent account, how do I send the agent's new account back to him?